-The Perkoa underground zinc mine and 1,800-1,900 tpd milling operation is located in the Sanguié Province, 120 km west of the capital city of Ouagadougou, Burkina Faso.
-The Perkoa mine has been in operation since 2012 and currently produces zinc concentrates.
+The Perkoa Mine and the 2,000 tonne per day milling operation is located in the Sanguie Province, approximately 120 kilometres west of the capital city of Ouagadougou, Burkina Faso.
+The Perkoa Mine has been in commercial operation since 2013 and currently produces a zinc concentrate.

 Geology and Mineralization

 The Perkoa deposit lies in a felsic to intermediary series of volcanic and volcanoclastic rocks, within the Paleoproterozoic Birimian Supergroup of West Africa.
-The prospective Birimian rocks in Burkina Faso are the same sequences that host major gold deposits in Burkina Faso and in neighbouring Ghana and Mali.
-The Birimian greenstone belts of West Africa are renowned for their gold mineralization, however, known occurrences of base metals are scarce.
-The Perkoa deposit represents the only significant Zn-Ag massive sulphide mineralization discovered in the Birimian to date and it is also the first Zn-Ag massive sulphide mineralization discovered in this region.
+The prospective Birimian-aged rocks in Burkina Faso are the same sequences that host major gold deposits in Burkina Faso and in the neighbouring countries of Ghana and Mali.
+The Birimian Supergroup of West Africa is renowned for their gold mineralization; however, known occurrences of base metals are scarce.
+The Perkoa deposit represents the only significant zinc-silver massive sulphide mineralization discovered in the Birimian to date and it is also the first zinc-silver massive sulphide mineralization discovered in this region.

 The Perkoa project area is located in the central part of the Boromo greenstone belt, which comprises volcanic and sedimentary rocks of the Lower Palaeozoic Birimian Supergroup that have been metamorphosed to lower greenschist facies.
 At least three phases of deformation have affected the Boromo belt and mafic to felsic dykes and granitic bodies were emplaced in several intrusive phases.
-The Zn-Ag mineralization has been dated at 2,120 Ma to 2,141 Ma (Billiton, 1998).
+The zinc-silver mineralization has been dated at 2.12 to 2.14 billion years ago.

 Average Head Grades: